tenebrius1/tp/docs/DeveloperGuide.md

    5. Test case: `find t`
       <br>Expected: Tutor list does not get updated.
 Error details shown in the result display, with a result message `Invalid command format!...`.

+1. Find a student while all students are shown.
+    1. Prerequisites: List all students using the `list s` command.
+There exists multiple students in the student list.
+    2. Test case: `find s n/david`
+       <br>Expected: Only students with names containing 'david' (case-insensitive) should be displayed in the student list.
+       <br>e.g. Students with the names: 'David Li', 'david tan' and 'John David' will be shown.
+    3. Test case: `find s n/david t/pm`
+       <br>Expected: Only students with names containing 'david' (case-insensitive) and has the tag `PM` should be displayed in the student list.
+       <br>e.g A student named 'David Li' and has tag `PM` will be shown but a student named 'David' and has tag `PS` will not be shown.
+    4. Test case: `find`
+       <br>Expected: Student list does not get updated.
+Error details shown in the result display, with a result message `Invalid command format!...`.
+    5. Test case: `find s q/2`
+       <br>Expected: Student list does not get updated.
+Error details shown in the result display, with a result message `Students do not have any qualifications...`.
+    6. Test case: `find s`
+       <br>Expected: Student list does not get updated.
+Error details shown in the result display, with a result message `Invalid command format!...`.
 3. Find a tutor/student while the tutor/student list is empty.
    1. Prerequisites: Clear the tutor and student lists using the `clear t` and `clear s` command respectively.
 There should not be any tutors or students shown in the respective lists.
    2. Test case: `find t n/alex`